LudwikJaniuk/test-templates/.github/ISSUE_TEMPLATE/task.md

 **Describe the task**
 What would you like to be done?

+**Definition of Done**
+Clarify how one can tell that the issue is completed.
+What behavior is in place / how does the code or data look like?

 **When should it be done?**
 Is it urgent?
+Any relevant dates to refer to?
 Does other work depend on it?

 **Contact person**
 Who can answer questions about the implementation?

-**Definition of Done**
-At what point can a solution to this issue be merged?

 In addition, the following always apply:
+ - Tests, building, and linting passes
- - Tests and linting pass, the code builds and no new warnings are introduced
+ - No new warnings are introduced
  - User experience is not reduced
  - Code is well formatted and readable
+See doc/contributing.md.